zzstoatzz/oreilly-workflow-orchestration/README.md

 * Introduction to Airbyte
 * Introduction to dbt
 * Introduction to Snowflake
-* Exercise: Constructing and running an end-to-end pipeline
+* Demo: Constructing and running an end-to-end pipeline
 * Q&A and Wrap Up